zapier/zapier-platform/packages/cli/README-source.md

 ### Connection Label

-When a user connects to your app via Zapier and a connection is created to hold the related data in `bundle.authData`, the connection is automatically labeled with the app name.
-You also have the option of setting a connection label (`connectionLabel`), which can be extremely helpful to identify information like which user is connected or what instance of your app they are connected to.
-That way, users don't get confused if they have multiple connections to your app.
+When a user connects to your integration via Zapier and a connection is created to hold the related data in `bundle.authData`, the connection is automatically labeled with the integration name.
+You also have the option of setting a connection label (`connectionLabel`), which can be extremely helpful to identify information like which user is connected or what instance of your integration they are connected to.
+That way, users don't get confused if they have multiple connections to your integration.

 When setting a connection label, you can use either a string with variable references (as shown in [Basic Auth](#basic)) or a function (as shown in [Digest Auth](#digest)).